khushbu212/VueCliSetup/README.md

 # TO SETUP VUE CLI PROJECT
+TO SETUP VUE CLI PROJECT

-- (Remember: open command prompt in vscode terminal instead of powershell)
+*(Remember: open command prompt in vscode terminal instead of powershell)

 1.npm install -g @vue/cli
 2. go inside the folder where you want to create app